ShivanniShinde/Instahyre-Job-Analysis/README.md

 3. **Backend Development:** Developing the backend with Flask was a bit challenging, particularly when setting up data communication between the frontend and backend components.

-4. **Deployment Issues:** Figuring out how to deploy the project on different platforms and solving related deployment issues posed several difficulties, ensuring the project runs smoothly in various environments.

-5. **Web Scraping:** Web scraping using the Selenium library presented its own set of challenges, from handling dynamic web pages to efficient data extraction.
+4. **Web Scraping:** Web scraping using the Selenium library presented its own set of challenges, from handling dynamic web pages to efficient data extraction.

 These challenges were crucial in our learning process and in making the project robust and user-friendly.